CynthiaMKroeger/p_hacking_pm/conference_materials_2017/conference_materials_2017_description.md

 Citation Information
 --------------------

-### Recommended citation for conference\_materials\_2016
+### Recommended citation for conference\_materials\_2017

 Please use the following to cite any of the supporting materials herein:

 Kroeger CM, Brown AW.
-Data and analysis code for published abstract: Simple text-mining to detect comparative p-hacking is sensitive to text searching variations.
+Data and analysis code for published abstract: Use of text-mining and comparative analysis to detect p-hacking in dietary supplement scientific literature.
 Zenodo.
 2018.
-DOI: 10.5281/zenodo.1406882
+DOI:

 ### Recommended citation for published abstract

 Please use the following to cite the published abstract:

 Kroeger CM, Brown AW, Allison DB.
-Simple text-mining to detect comparative p-hacking is sensitive to text searching variations.
-The Obesity Society (TOS): Annual Scientific Meeting.
-New Orleans, Louisiana, USA, 2016.
+Use of text-mining and comparative analysis to detect p-hacking in dietary supplement scientific literature.
+5th Workshop on Biostatistics and Bioinformatics.
+Atlanta, Georgia, USA.
+2017.

 Funding Information
 -------------------